 Documents Related to the Cold War.
-Documents Relating to American Foreign Policy The Cold War "Instances of Use of United States Forces Abroad, 1798 - 1993," by Ellen C. Collier, Specialist in U.S.
+Documents Relating to American Foreign Policy The Cold War "Instances of Use of United States Forces Abroad, 1798 - 1993," by Ellen C.

 ATOMIC BOMB: DECISION (Hiroshima-Nagasaki) Nuclear Files: About Us: About the Nuclear Files.
 Advisory Council Our Advisory Council includes the following college and university professors: Professor Richard Falk, Princeton University Dr.

 Roughly 20% of these warheads were based around cities and military installations throughout the U.S. for air defense purposes.
-The fact that the widely publicized deployment of over 3,500 nuclear weapons explicitly intended for use directly over or near U.S. territory enjoyed broad public support is a telling measure of early Cold War fears, according to Christopher Bright, author of Continental Defense in the Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War .
+The fact that the widely publicized deployment of over 3,500 nuclear weapons explicitly intended for use directly over or near U.S. territory enjoyed broad public support is a telling measure of early Cold War fears, according to Christopher Bright, author of Continental Defense in the Eisenhower Era: Nuclear Antiaircraft Arms and the Cold War.
 Significant support for the development and deployment of nuclear anti-aircraft arms came from Robert Sprague, a New England industrialist, top Eisenhower advisor on air defense issues, and key contributor to the 1955 Killian Commission Report on U.S. military capabilities.

 Many feared where the Cold War was going with the belief that the more nuclear weapons you had, the more powerful you were.
 Both America and Russia massively built up their stockpiles of nuclear weapons.
 The world greatly changed when USA exploded the H-bomb in 1952.
 This one bomb was smaller in size than the Hiroshima atomic bomb but 2500 times more powerful.
 The Russians produced an H-bomb in 1953 and the world became a much more dangerous place.
 The Nuclear Winter.
 Manifiesto Russell-Einstein, una declaración sobre armas nucleares, Londres 9 de julio de 1955.
 Russell-Einstein Manifesto.
 For more information please see: Origins of the Russell-Einstein Manifesto, by Sandra Ionno Butcher The Russell-Einstein Manifesto Issued in London, 9 July 1955 Bertrand Russell and Albert Einstein IN the tragic situation which confronts humanity, we feel that scientists should assemble in conference to appraise the perils that have arisen as a result of the development of weapons of mass destruction, and to discuss a resolution in the spirit of the appended draft.